NovatecConsulting/novatec-service-dependency-graph-panel/README.md

 * **threshold**: The critical threshold in miliseconds for the response times of incoming requests.

-In order to use this data you simply have to follow the following steps:
+In order to use this data you simply have to activate the Dummy Data Switch you can find in the General Settings.
+All necessary options will be applied.

-1. Add a `template variable` in Grafana called `aggregationType` having the constant value `service`.
-2. After selecting the Novatec Service Dependency Graph in your panels' settings check the box called `Show Dummy Data`.
-3. Adapt the panel's `Data Mapping` according to the dummy data.
-You can use the following settings.
-Note: at least you have to specify the `Request Rate` mapping!
+After activating the Dummy Data your Data Mapping should look like this:

 | key | value |
 | --- | --- |